willmgardner/academic_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Infectious Disease & Pandemic Preparedness
-- Global Maternal and Child Health
+- Health Systems Strengthening
 - Respiratory Epidemiology
 - Health Metrics and Statistical Modeling
-- Comparative Health Systems Evaluation

 # Education to show in About widget
 education: